 Changing from native WordPress comments to Disqus or anything else is a big decision to make, especially if you’ve built up a decent community on your blog where your audience is used to what you already have in place.

-In an ideal situation, you might want to get their thoughts and opinions first before making the switch.
-Simply send out an email asking for their thoughts.
+In an ideal situation, you might want to get their thoughts and opinions first before making such a change.
+Simply send out an email asking for their thoughts and ideas.

-There are some pitfalls of using Disqus as I’ve outlined above, however, and noticeably, there are a lot of bloggers making the switch from the native WordPress comment system to Disqus, and not just big popular blogs, but the smaller blogs are doing it too.
+There are some pitfalls of using Disqus as I’ve outlined above, however, and noticeably, there are a lot of bloggers making the switch from the native WordPress comment system to Disqus, and not just the well known blogs and news sites either.

 You can find the Disqus plugin for WordPress here.
 I’ll leave you to check out the short video below highlighting some of the amazing features in Disqus for WordPress.